 Evolution, firstly, is not random in the sense that many theists think that it is.
 Though certain factors that drive evolution, such as mutations, transposition, and genetic recombination, are unpredictable, the driving force of natural selection is not itself random (1).
 It is driven by the environments in which organisms live, and these environments are regulated by the laws of physics and chemistry, which are not random either.
 The survival and reproductive success of the organism is directly related to the ways its inherited traits function in the local environment (2).

-However, evolutionary biologists do not intend random to mean purely by chance or without purpose and design.
-To say something of the sort is not a statement of science but instead a metaphysical one, as philosopher William Craig explains that “science is just not in a position to say with any justification that there is no divinely intended direction or goal of the evolutionary process” (1).
+Secondly, evolutionary biologists do not intend random to mean purely by chance or without purpose and design.
+To say something like that would manifestly not be a statement of science but instead a metaphysical.
+Why?
+Because science, by virtue of being limited to dealing with objects, events, and processes in the natural world, cannot provide answers to those questions.
+Science can be used in ways to come to philosophical and theological conclusions, as so many people use it to do, but such conclusions are not themselves scientific conclusions.
+Philosopher William Craig explains that “science is just not in a position to say with any justification that there is no divinely intended direction or goal of the evolutionary process” (3).
 In agreement Professor Alvin Plantinga argues that “The theory of evolution doesn’t say that the whole process is guided by God.
 Of course it doesn’t say that.
 But it also doesn’t say that it isn’t.
-Being a scientific theory, it doesn’t make any statements on that point” (2).
+Being a scientific theory, it doesn’t make any statements on that point” (4).